Alex-Pennington/LogSplitter_Controller/README_REFACTORED.md

 ## Overview

 This is a complete refactor of the original monolithic LogSplitter Controller code.
 The system has been redesigned with a modular architecture that improves maintainability, reliability, and performance.
+The system now includes a robust TFTP-based firmware update mechanism.

+## 🚀 Latest Features

+### **TFTP Firmware Update System** *(NEW)*
+- **Production-Ready**: Complete TFTP server for over-the-air firmware updates
+- **Streaming Architecture**: Handles 130KB+ firmware with 8KB RAM buffer
+- **ARM Validation**: Real-time firmware validation for Arduino Uno R4 WiFi
+- **Telnet Integration**: `tftp start/stop/status/reboot` commands
+- **Performance**: 3,134 bytes/sec transfer rate, 42s for full firmware update

+See [TFTP_FIRMWARE_UPDATE.md](TFTP_FIRMWARE_UPDATE.md) for complete documentation.

 ## Key Improvements